 Judy Kreith (right) is co-director of Cuba’s Forgotten Jewels: A Haven in Havana.
 She is a professional dance educator and choreographer with an MA from Stanford University.
 She has extensively studied Cuban dance and while in Cuba, began research into the Jewish refugees’ diamond polishing industry that flourished in Havana during the Second World War, working on-site with Cuban historians.
 Judy has spoken on this topic to many groups, including a conference at the University of Antwerp, Belgium.

 Marion Finkels Kreith (left) was born in Altona, Germany August 6, 1927.
 Her family fled Germany in 1938 to escape the Nazis.
 After three harrowing years crossing Europe, living some time in Belgium, they received visas to travel to Cuba and boarded a ship in Portugal in 1941.
 In Havana, they found safety from the Holocaust, and Marion worked as a teenager in the flourishing diamond business there to support her family.
 In 1946, the family was able to immigrate to the United States.
 She has lived in Colorado since the 1950s.

-Robin Truesdale (right) is co-director of Cuba’s Forgotten Jewels: A Haven in Havana.
+Robin Truesdale (left) is co-director of Cuba’s Forgotten Jewels: A Haven in Havana.
 She is the founder of Two Hands Films and brings her storytelling abilities and craft to this project as the cinematographer, editor, and technical director.
 Robin began her career as a news editor for a Denver, Colorado television station before turning to documentary film.
 Her work as a filmmaker deals primarily with social justice, cultural, and humanitarian issues.
 Robin received her BS and MS Degrees in Journalism from the University of Colorado.